iderivative

 Description

-df = iderivative(f,x0) numerically evaluates the derivative of with respect to
+df = iderivative(f,x0) numerically evaluates the derivative of

 at